sherzaad/dtostrf_alternative/README.md

 # dtostrf_alternative
-an alternative code to dtostrf() routine for arduino ide
+strcat_lf() routine written in this sketch is proposed as an alternative code to dtostrf() routine for arduino ide